How and When to Write a Biology Lab Report

 I'm not sure that any high school science teacher would say she loves having students write lab reports.
 It's often a lot like getting your kids to eat their vegetables- you know it's good for them, but what a struggle to get them to do it!
-Add in the massive amount of grading on top of that and it's easy to see why many science teachers shy away from formal lab reports in their classes.
+And grading lab reports is equally as difficult so it's easy to see why many science teachers shy away from formal lab reports in their Biology classes.

 Writing a lab report can be a valuable skill in a science course, especially if you have college-bound students that will be going on to additional science courses.
 It is a cross-curricular pursuit that includes summarizing, writing, research, and math skills.
 However, lab reports are often used incorrectly in secondary science courses, so they end up being busywork for students and unnecessary grading for teachers.